jgehrcke/gipc/README.rst

 What is gipc?
 =============
-Naive usage of Python's multiprocessing package in the context of a gevent-powered application may raise various problems and most likely breaks the application in many ways.
+Usage of Python's multiprocessing package in the context of a gevent-powered application may raise various problems and most likely breaks the application in many ways.

-gipc (pronunciation "gipsy") is developed with the motivation to solve these issues transparently.
+gipc (pronunciation "gipsy") is developed with the motivation to solve many of these issues transparently.
 With gipc, multiprocessing.Process-based child processes can safely be created anywhere within your gevent-powered application.
 The API of multiprocessing.Process objects is provided in a gevent-cooperative fashion.